hashbang/os/README.md

 Heavily inspired by the former CopperheadOS (RIP) project.
 We seek to provide a trustable path to free public AOSP builds patched for privacy and security.

+## Status ##

+Public releases are pending sustainable/automated CI/CD work to do reproducible builds and multisig.

+Testing is currently manual.
+"True" implies only all hardware and surface level functionality appears to work.
+E2E testing integration is WIP

+Testers, builders, and hosting bandwidth needed.

+## Support ##

+Please join us on IRC: ircs://irc.hashbang.sh/#!os

 ## Features ##

+### Current

  * 100% Open Source and auditable
    * Except for mandatory vendor blobs hash verified from Google Servers